sparkles-dev/ng-router-for-functional-programmers/README.md

 In the same way that `CanActivate` guards are implemented in functional programming style, it's also possible to implement `Resolve`.

-Again, write a factory that returns a lambda expression whose call signature is equivalent to `Resolve#resolve()`.
+Again, write a factory that returns a lambda expression whose call signature is equivalent to `resolve()` defined by the `Resolve` interface.
 It needs to registered with dependency injection and referenced in route definition by its corresponding token `FOOBAR_RESOLVER_ALPHA`.

 ```ts